carelvwyk/bitgo-docs/index.html.md

 BitGo currently only supports 2-of-3 (e.g. m=2 and n=3) wallets.
 The third keychain, and **only** the third keychain, _must_ be a BitGo key.
-The first keychain is by convention the user key, with it's **encrypted** xpriv is stored on BitGo.
+The first keychain is by convention the user key, with it's **encrypted** xpriv stored on BitGo.

 BitGo wallets currently are hard-coded with their root at **m/0/0** across all 3 keychains (however, older legacy wallets may use different key paths).